Nitecore EC30 Flashlight Review

 User Interface and Operation

 There’s a single switch, which is a side electronic switch, with an indicating LED right in the center.
-I like the switch just fine – it’s clicky, metal (ish?) and has the indicator.
+I like the switch just fine – it’s clicky, metal (ish?), and has an indicator.

 Notes about the UI: